Optimal Hamiltonian for a quantum state with finite entropy: Preliminaries

-If there is a state at which the supremum in (\ref{F-def}) is attained then this state is always unique and called the \emph{Gibbs state} of the operator $H$ corresponding to the "energy" $E$ \cite{W}.
+If there is a state at which the supremum in (\ref{F-def}) is attained then this state is always unique (by the strict concavity of the entropy) and called the \emph{Gibbs state} of the operator $H$ corresponding to the "energy" $E$ \cite{W}.
 We will denote it by $\gamma_H(E)$.